-The Consolidated Entity's interests in joint venture entities are brought to account using the interests in joint venture operation are brought to account using the proportionate consolidation method.
+The Consolidated Entity's interests in joint venture entities are brought to account operation using the proportionate consolidation method.

 Where the Consolidated Entity contributes assets to the joint venture, or if the Consolidated Entity purchases assets from the joint venture, only the portion of the gain or loss that is not attributable to the Consolidated Entity's share of the joint venture shall be recognised.
 The Consolidated Entity however will recognise the full amount of any loss when the contribution results in a reduction in the net realisable value of current assets or an impairment loss.